I’m closing Writers’ Huddle for new members this Friday (31st October) and won’t be reopening the virtual doors until, at the earliest, May 2015.

 How much do ads make?

 Advertising is a long-term strategy.
 It took me eleven months to get that first Google Adsense cheque – but since then, the time that I invested on writing content has really paid off.
-If you’re a fast writer, and if you’re willing to put in the work to get a good Page Rank for your website (by guest posting, doing article marketing, submitting to blog carnivals, etc) then you may well be able to make good advertising revenue.
+If you’re a fast writer, and if you’re willing to put in the work to build a popular website, then you may well be able to make good advertising revenue.

 Google AdSense – this is a good place to start, though as your site grows, you’ll want to look at approaching advertisers direct.